FieteO/doccano_spacy/README.md

 Navigate to Settings and select the Auto Labeling tab.
 Hit `Create` and select `Custom REST template`.

 #### Set parameters
 In the next step, we are specifying the request properties.
+This includes setting the `Content-Type` and `Authorization` headers and the request `Body`.
+For details on how to obtain the correct `Authorization` Header, also check the [Server README](spacy-server/README.md).
 ![Step 2: Set params, set request properties](docs/doccano_automl_setparams_one.png) If all is configured correctly, the test should return a valid response.
 ![Step 2: Set params, test the configuration](docs/doccano_automl_setparams_two.png)